Exeter-Diabetes/CPRD-analysis-package/README.md

   server: 127.0.0.1
   port: 3307

-test-vpn:
-  dataDatabase: cprd_data
-  analysisDatabase: cprd_analysis_dev
-  server: <dbserver>
-  port: 3306
 ```

-Use ‘test-analysis’ to connect to MySQL on a local server, ‘test-remote’
-when to connect with MySQL on a remote server to which an SSH connection
+Use ‘test-remote’ to connect with MySQL on a remote server to which an SSH
-has been established, and ‘test-vpn’ to connect with MySQL on a remote
-server to which a VPN connection has been established.
+connection has been established.

 Users can then connect by running e.g.